Tanobuon/Homework1/README.md

     Coinspot operates with Australian residents only.
     This company targets different variaties of investors;
     Big investors and institutionals can take advantage of OTC service and small investors are able to deposit any amount they desire via bank transfer, POLI, PAYID, Cash deposit.
+    The market size of their customers is not set because every business can be related to a crypto in the near future.
+    We can compare different market size of markets that the same customers may share :
+    Gold 7.7 T
+    Global Stock Market 73 T
+    Real Estate 217
+    Derivates 512 T - 1.2 Q

+    Total cryptocurrencies market capitalization is 2.6 T

 * ### What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)